valck/BracketLESS/README.md

 * Improved error reporting including line number & file name
 * Full support for @import has now been added (fixes issue #2)
 * Upgraded to use LESS 1.3.3
+* Added command 'Save as LESS' on the file menu & 'CTRL + Shift + S' as a keyboard shortcut (this still works with BracketLESS disabled)
+* Renamed the view menu option from 'Enable BracketLESS' to 'Auto-parse LESS to CSS'.

 **Version 1**